tuoyanghesuan/xQTL-analysis/README.md

-# xQTL-analysis.
+# xQTL-analysis
-# This repository is set up for storing the code of xQTL analysis using SMR and FUSION.
+# This repository is set up for storing the code of xQTL analysis using SMR and FUSION
-# We explained the file one by one.
+# Details for each file
 # 1.fusion_assoc_dat.sh
 Performing the expression imputation by the traits and the xQTL.